nomadturk/vpn-adblock/README.md

 * Hosts-file.net ad blocking servers [http://hosts-file.net/](http://adaway.org/), updated regularly
 * My own rules for blocking Turkish Advertising Agencies

-You can add any additional sources you'd like under the data/ directory.
-Provide a copy of the current `hosts` file and a file called update.info with the URL to the `hosts` file source.
-This will allow updateHostsFile.py to automatically update your source.

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.